hirux06/hirux06/README.md

-- 🔭 I’m currently working on project - "HealoScope"
+- 🔭 I’m currently working on - "My Portfolio Website"
 - 🌱 I’m currently learning Artificial Intelligence and Machine Learning
-- 👯 I’m looking to collaborate on projects in any tech domain
+- 👯 I’m looking to collaborate on projects in any domain
 - 💬 I'm in for any tech talks or just even a HI!! at my handles
 - 📫 How to reach me: You can mail me at: saran.hiruthik83@gmail.com
 - 😄 Pronouns: He/Him